pip-services/pip-services-docs/content/en/node/messaging/queues/message_envelope.md

 title: "MessageEnvelope"
 linkTitle: "MessageEnvelope"
 gitUrl: "https://github.com/pip-services3-node/pip-services3-messaging-node"
----
+description: >
     Allows adding additional information to messages.
 A correlation id, message id, and a message type are added to the data being sent/received.
 Additionally, a MessageEnvelope can reference a lock token.

     Side note: a MessageEnvelope's message is stored as a buffer, so strings are converted using utf8 conversions.
+---

 ### Constructors
 Creates a new MessageEnvelope, which adds a correlation id, message id, and a type to the data being sent/received.